pwwang/liquidpy/docs/filters.md

 {# output: /path/to/file.sorted.txt #}
 ```

-With a single element as base value, you can even omit the `lambda` keyword:
+With a single element as base value, you can even omit the `lambda` keyword and `_` will be used as the argument:
 ```
 {% import os %}
 {{ "/path/to/file.txt" | : os.path.join(os.path.dirname(_),